PJD Star Ratings Program

 ||Keith Vaughan, FPSA, EPSA

 Traditionally PJD had four photojournalist levels above five stars (PJ I, II, III, and IV) requiring 25 new titles three times each, and then Master Photojournalist levels requiring 100 more new titles three times each.
 After PSA revised the star system and replaced all of the Photojournalist levels with galaxies, PJ exhibitors were offered the opportunity to convert, but they were reluctant to eliminate the MPJ designation.
 (With relatively few recognized PJ exhibitions then, those usually with a single projected section, a few with print sections, it took about two decades of full participation for an exhibitor to achieve that level.)
-Since the total number of acceptances needed for Master Photojournalist was almost the same as for eight galaxies, the division was authorized to retain the MPJ award to confer on all PJ exhibitors reaching the eighth galaxy.
+Since the total number of acceptances needed for Master Photojournalist was almost the same as for eight galaxies, the division was authorized to retain the MPJ award to confer on all PJ exhibitors who apply after reaching the eighth galaxy.
 A commemorative plaque is presented to each new MPJ, preferably at the next conference.
 There is no fee.